-Each atom is represented by a sphere with diameter σ_i , for example, C{sp^3} : 1.5 Å, C{sp^2} : 1.3 Å, N: 1.3 Å, and O: 1.4 Å as we used previously in Refs.
-[13-15, 34, 35].
-We also include two types of hydrogren atoms, the amine hydrogen H_N : 1.0 Å and all other hydrogens H: 1.1 Å. We varied the sulfur and selenium atom sizes so that the predicted side chain dihedral angle distributions best fit the observed distributions for Met and Mse.
-(See Secs.
-3.3 and 3.4.)
-The atom sizes S: 1.75 Å and Se: 1.9 Å (which are similar to tabulated values of van der Waals radii [36-38]) provided the best match between the predicted and observed side chain dihedral angle distributions.
-Hydrogen atoms were added to the dipeptide mimetics using the program REDUCE [39], which sets the bond lengths for C-H and N-H to 1.1 and 1.0 Å, respectively, and the bond angles to 109.5° and 120° for angles involving C{sp^2} and C{sp^3} atoms.
-Additional dihedral angle degrees of freedom involving hydrogens are chosen to minimize steric clashes [39].
+Each atom is represented by a sphere with radius $\sigma{i/2}$ , for example, $C{sp^3}$ : 1.5 Å, $C{sp^2}$ : 1.3 Å, N: 1.3 Å, and O: 1.4 Å as we used previously in Refs.
+13-15,34,35.
+We also include two types of hydrogren atoms, the amine hydrogen $H_N$ : 1.0 Å and all other hydrogens H: 1.1 Å. We varied the sulfur and selenium atom sizes so that the predicted side-chain dihedral angle distributions best fit the observed distributions for Met and Mse (See Sections "The hard-sphere dipeptide model" and "Short-range attractive interactions between hydrogens.")
+The atom sizes S: 1.75 Å and Se.
+1.9 Å (which are similar to tabulated values of van der Waals radii36-38)

+Table IAverage and standard deviation (in Å) of the 7 distinct bond lengthsfor Met, Mse, and Nle observed in the Dunbrack 1.0 Å and smallmolecule databases provided the best match between the predicted and observed side-chain dihedral angle distributions.
+Hydrogen atoms were added to the dipeptide mimetics using the program REDUCE, which sets the bond lengths for C-H and N-H to 1.1 and 1.0 Å, respectively, and the bond angles to 120° and 109.5° for angles involving $C{sp^2}$ and $C{sp^3}$ atoms.
+Additional dihedral angle degrees of freedom involving hydrogens are chosen to minimize steric clashes.